 Kaizen, and the idea of continuous improvement, may seem like a tall order for a business and can seem like a daunting project to undertake.
-Fortunately, Kaizen and the Toyota Production system offer a variety of helpful tools to implement this strategy, streamline manufacturing processes, and reduce waste in the facility.
+Fortunately, Lean the Toyota Production System offer a variety of helpful tools to implement this strategy, streamline manufacturing processes, and reduce waste in the facility.
 There are several more than just the ones listed above, and each tool should be explored when implementing the Kaizen way of mind.

 - Kaizen Events or Daily Kaizen – What to choose?– hiplogic.com

 - Vital Tools And Elements Required When Implementing The Kaizen Process– kaizen-news.com

 - Kaizen Continuous Improvement – Ten Tips– blog.creativesafetysupply.com